 Bretl et al. \cite{Bretl2008a} were the first to introduce an \gls{ip} algorithm for the computation of a \textit{support region} for arbitrary terrain (\eg non coplanar contacts).
 We will refer to such region as the \textit{friction region} in the remainder of this manuscript to avoid possible confusion with the support polygon, which is the convex hull of the supporting feet.

-In our previous work \cite{orsolino19tro}, we proposed a modified version of the IP algorithm to compute the \textit{feasible region}, a convex region where both friction and actuation limits (\ie joint torque limits) were considered.
+In our previous work \cite{orsolino19tro}, we \revisedtext{presented} a modified version of the IP algorithm to compute the \textit{feasible region}, a convex region where both friction and joint-torque limits (\ie joint torque limits) were considered.
 As in the case of the \gls{fwp}, the \textit{feasible region} varies with the contact condition and with the joint configuration.
-The advantage of this convex region with respect to the 6D wrench polytope counterpart, is that it can be computed at least 20 times faster (10 $ms$).
+The advantage of this convex region with respect to the 6D wrench polytope counterpart, is that it can be computed at least 20 times faster (15 $ms$ \revisedtext{on an i7-8700 3.2 GHz processor and 16GB of RAM}).
 This makes planning \gls{com} trajectories and foothold locations on arbitrary terrains based on such region, suitable for \textit{online} implementation.

-Nonetheless, to simplify the analysis, a few assumptions were adopted during the computation of the feasible region: ($1$) the sole external force acting on the robot is gravity, ($2$) the inertial accelerations and angular dynamics are neglected (quasi-static assumption); this means that the model used to build the region is a point mass model with contact forces, ($3$) kinematic limits are not considered, and ($4$) the region is always constructed on a plane perpendicular to gravity, making it not general enough to plan trajectories in planes with different inclinations (\eg when climbing ramps).
+Nonetheless, to simplify the analysis, a few assumptions were adopted \revisedtext{in \cite{orsolino19tro}} during the computation of the feasible region: ($1$) the \revisedtext{only} external \revisedtextthird{wrench} acting on the robot is gravity, ($2$) inertial accelerations and angular dynamics are neglected (quasi-static assumption); this means that the model used to build the region is a point mass model with contact forces, ($3$) kinematic limits are not considered, and ($4$) the region is always constructed on a plane perpendicular to gravity, making it not general enough to plan trajectories in planes with different inclinations (\eg when climbing ramps).